Working

 The Dogue de Bordeaux is an indigenous French breed, which is why it is also known as a French Mastiff, as dogue translated from French to English means Mastiff.

-Despite being around for centuries, the breed was only eligibly to be registered in the American Kennel Club in 2007.
+Despite being around for centuries, the breed was only eligible to be registered with the American Kennel Club in 2008.
 Breeders are unsure of their exact heritage but have noted that it is likely related to the Bulldog and Bullmastiff.

-Dogues de Bordeaux have traditionally been used for hunting, protecting and herding cattle and bull baiting.
+Dogues de Bordeaux has traditionally been used for hunting, protecting, and herding cattle and bull baiting.
 This caused the breed to become a common fixture on many wealthy French estates but has also nearly gone extinct.

 The breed was also featured extensively in dog fighting owing to its large size and ferocious nature if trained to act in such a way.